12th August 2026

 Credit: Daniel Johnson

 Whitelock’s has been packing them in since 1715 and, magically, it’s lost none of its charm.
-While other pubs may make similar claims in terms of age, none of them have the wonderful courtyard, atmospheric exterior, gorgeous interior, handsome windows and pressed-tin bar top that combine to make Whitelock’s such a one-off.
+While other pubs may make similar claims in terms of age, few can match its hidden courtyard, stained-glass windows, pressed-tin bar and beautifully preserved interiors.
+It’s just as inviting on a cold midwinter evening as it is at the height of summer.

 Of course, history means nothing if the pub itself isn’t welcoming and the beer isn’t top notch.
 You don’t have to worry on either account.
 Grab a table inside or out and you’ll bask in a lively atmosphere while drinking from an ever-rotating range of cask ales and beers.
 The grub here isn’t to be sniffed at either – think superior fish finger sandwiches and top notch roast dinners.